multiplehats/piggy/apps/plugin/readme.txt

 = 0.6.2 =

 * Bug: fixed an issue where it was not possible to claim spend rule under certain conditions

+= 0.6.3 =

+* Bug: Fixed gift card completion message showing on all orders instead of only orders containing gift cards